Home » Ted Bundy Seattle Locations » This Location

 On the evening of January 31st, 1974, Healy and her roommates were drinking at a popular bar called Dante's Tavern, which was situated on Roosevelt Way.

-However, the group didn't stay out late that night, as their friend Pete needed to catch a bus back to his place.
+The group didn't stay out late that night, as their friend Pete had to catch a bus back to his place.
 Healy also needed to be up at 5.30 a.m. the next morning for work.

 Consequently, they returned to their house on 12th Avenue at around 10 p.m.